SeifELG/phonebook-backend/README.md

 The full stack app is hosted live at https://boiling-cove-69257.herokuapp.com/

 The `./build` folder contains a production ready build of the frontend, built with React.

+The front end repo can be found at https://github.com/SeifELG/phonebook-frontend

 ## Full Stack Outline